Dantalian's Chariot: History

 EMI subsequently dropped the band, disapproving of Money's psychedelic direction.
 Dantalian's Chariot then appeared in the low-budget movie Popdown, directed by Fred Marshall and showcasing several groups from the "Swinging London" scene, including Blossom Toes and The Idle Race.
 The band subsequently signed to Direction Records, a subsidiary of CBS Records, and began work on their debut LP, which mostly consisted of new songs written by Money and Summers.
 However, the record label rejected these recordings, and instead put together an album of previously recorded tracks, which they released in 1968 as Transition, crediting the album to Zoot Money as a solo artist, rather than Dantalian's Chariot.

 The band broke up in April 1968, with Money joining Eric Burdon & the Animals and various other acts in the following years, and Summers joining Soft Machine, Eric Burdon & The Animals, the Kevin Ayers Band, and subsequently The Police.
 Drummer Colin Allen went on to play with John Mayall & the Bluesbreakers, Stone The Crows, and Focus, while bassist Pat Donaldson later worked with Sandy Denny, among others.

 The song "Madman Running Through the Fields" was covered by Eric Burdon & the Animals while both Zoot Money and Andy Summers were members of the band.
 The track appeared on the Love Is album which was released in December 1968 by the record company MGM.

 In 1996, the album Chariot Rising, featuring ten of the tracks recorded by Dantalian's Chariot in 1967, was released by the Wooden Hill label.
 Over the years, the song "Madman Running Through the Fields" has appeared on many compilation albums, including Nuggets II: Original Artyfacts from the British Empire and Beyond, 1964–1969, the second box set of the Nuggets series.
-"Madman Running Through the Fields" appears as number 28 in Record Collector's "100 Greatest Psychedelic Records", a list in chronological order.
+"Madman Running Through the Fields" appears as number 28 in Record Collectors "100 Greatest Psychedelic Records", a list in chronological order.